hotosm/oam-docs/docs/components/51_buttons.md

 introduction: This is a page introduction.
 Morbi eget mattis ipsum.
 Donec massa nibh, bibendum at sit amet ipsum.
 ---

-Button styles for actions in forms, dialogs, and more.
-Includes support for a handful of contextual variations, sizes, states, etc.

 ## Colors

 <div class="docs-example">